Updated for 2019!

 People obtain insurance and then totally forget about it.

 Your home or life insurance needs updating every once in a while.
 Have you had recent home renovations or significant life events that impact your current policies?

 For home insurance, remember to document your possessions so you have proof if needed for a claim.
 The encircleapp is useful for inventorizing your home and valuables assets.

-Have had no home insurance claims for some years?
-Ask your insurer for a discount when renewing, or shop around for better rates.
+If you have had no home insurance claims for some years, ask your insurer for a discount when renewing, or shop around for better rates.

 Looking at making some money on the side this spring?
 Check out the following options for getting cash back on your spending!